Blackklegend/blackklegend/README.md

 - 📫 You can find me anywhere lol, but my discord is BlackkLegend#7487, and if you feel old school you can email me at bl4ckklegend@gmail.com

 - ⚡ Fun fact: Our bodies actually can't feel temperature, just the electric charge moving around.
-If it leaves your body, then you feel cold, if it enters you feel warmth.
+If it leaves your body, then you feel cold, if it enters you feel the warmth.